michi-haensler/Temperature-Display-LED-Strip/README.md

 - BME280-Sensor:
   - VIN an 3.3V
   - GND an GND
-  - SDA an A4
+  - SDA an SDA
-  - SCL an A5
+  - SCL an SCL
 - Analoger Temperatursensor:
   - Einen Pol an A1
   - Den anderen an GND